salxz696969/Grand-Cineplex/doc/BEST_PRACTICE.md

 - Always keep `.env` for secrets — never commit `.env` or `node_modules`.
 - Prefer `.tsx` for React files and `.ts` for logic/backend.
 - Write clean, predictable functions — avoid side effects.
-- Use Drizzle's type-safe query builder instead of raw SQL.
+- Use Sequelize for all new database work; Drizzle files are kept for reference only.